martbetz/martbetz.github.io/_posts/2023-11-06-so-long-ello.md

 <h3>What Next?</h3>

 Sadly, for a great many users of Ello, here lies [a lesson hard learned](https://danthornton.net/2023/06/is-it-goodbye-to-ello-another-niche-network-gone/#comment-34580).
-I&nbsp;was going to host all my shots there, along with my digital art (I already had an account, so it somewhat made practical sense).
+I&nbsp;was going to host all my shots there, along side my digital art (I already had an account, so it somewhat made practical sense).
 Speaking with blessings of hindsight, I was saved by my bone-idle butt; had I been otherwise inclined... 😬

 Ah, well...

-So long, [Ello](https://en.m.wikipedia.org/wiki/Ello_(social_network)), and thanks for all the fish (as well as all your other outlandish and crazy crap).
-I'm blogging off [to the Fediverse](https://www.fediverse.to)!
+So long, [Ello](https://en.m.wikipedia.org/wiki/Ello_(social_network)), and thanks for all the fish (as well as all your other outlandish and crazy crap). 😉 I'm blogging off [to the Fediverse](https://www.fediverse.to)!

 <hr>